-Groundwater monitoring and control can be required by development permits.
-The Board of Land and Natural Resources (BLNR) Decision and Order which allowed limited geothermal exploration at Kahaualea included the following sections: §9.2.6 requires water analyses during initial well drilling; §9.6.9 prohibits pollution of ocean and rivers by geothermal brine; and §9.6.10 states that no substances from geothermal wells shall be allowed to flow on the ground in such a manner as to create a health hazard.
+monitoring and control can be required bv Groundwater The Board of Land and Natural Resources development permits. allowed limited geothermal which Order (BLNR) Decision and exploration at Kahaualea included the following sections: requires water analyses during intial well drilling; \$9.6.9 prohibits pollution of ocean and rivers by geothermal brine; and \$9.6.10 states that no substances from geothermal wells shall be allowed to flow on the ground in such a manner as to create a health hazard.

-Noise Concerns
+Noise Impacts